tiagomhrd/mnl/README.md

 static_assert(mnl::PSpace2D::MonOrder(7) == 3);  // m_7 = x^2y
 ```

-We can find any of the exponents given the index
+One can find any of the exponents given the index
 ```cpp
 #include "mnl.hpp"
 // x is direction 0, y is direction 1